Ukraine receives French and Dutch fighter jets – DW – 02/06/2025

 Ukraine receives French and Dutch fighter jetsFebruary 6, 2025

-The Ukrainian Air Force has taken receipt of a batch of French Mirage 2000-5 and Dutch F-16 fighter planes, President Volodymyr Zelenskyy confirmed on Thursday.
+The Ukrainian Air Force has taken receipt of a batch of French Mirage 2000-5 and F-16 multi-role fighter planes from the Netherlands, President Volodymyr Zelenskyy confirmed on Thursday.

 "Ukraine's air fleet continues to develop," wrote Zelenskyy on social media.